nmehlei/PaymentGateway/README.md

 I opted to omit the “Async” suffix from Aggregate method names to not blur the Ubiquitous Language of the domain model with technical implementation details.
 In all other cases, the best practice from Microsoft (see: https://docs.microsoft.com/en-us/dotnet/csharp/async) was followed and the Suffix was added.

-## Domain modeling: Payment vs PaymentRequest
+## Domain modeling: Payment vs Payment Request

 The merchant requests that a payment shall happen, though a payment is defined as money actually being transferred.
 As this can fail, one could argue (and this would get more clear very fast while discussing this issue with a domain expert) that the main aggregate is not a payment and instead should be a payment request.
 As the requirement document in most occurences defines this as a payment it was opted to use payment though in actual discussions with a domain expert this would be the first topic that would have been discussed.